jimmyli123/choose-your-hotel/readme.txt

+Update 7/8/2021:
+Decided to get rid of the checkboxes.
+The hotels added to the dashboard will be compared.
+Now I need to implement a comparison page layout.

 Update 7/7/2021:
 Figured out how to send data from js to the request.
 However, it is not rendering the compare page.